-- The School will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2021.
+- The school will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2021.
 In depth information can be found within our 'Managing Allegations against Staff' and staff code of conduct policy.
-This can be found in the staff room/office/website etc. - Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold (8.2.1) will be recorded and dealt with appropriately in line with national and local guidance.

-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings.

-• Where the Head of School are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.
+This can be found in the staff room and on the school website. - Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold (8.2.1) will be recorded and dealt with appropriately in line with national and local guidance.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings. - Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.